liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/04-retrieving-guestbook-entries.markdown

     }

 By extending `ListFragment`, the `EntriesFragment` class contains an implicit `ListView` that you'll use to display the entries.
-This means that you don't have to define a `ListView` in a layout file, as you did when displaying guestbooks in the drawer.
-For its variables, the `EntriesFragment` class requires the `_guestbookId` variable so it can retrieve the corresponding guestbook's entries.
+This means you don't have to define a `ListView` in a layout file, as you did when displaying guestbooks in the drawer.
+For its instance variables, `EntriesFragment` requires the `_guestbookId` variable so it can retrieve the corresponding guestbook's entries.
 The class also requires the `entries` variable so it can hold those entries.

 If you have experience with Android fragments, then you're probably familiar with the empty constructor and `newInstance` method.
 When the screen orientation